rosbashlab/TRIBE/docs/source/run.rst

 The minimum coverage of reads in gDNA table is hardcoded to be 9 bases in the perl script (find_rnaeditsites.pl).

 Congratulations!!!
-You have managed to run the computational pipeline of TIDAL, hope you get exciting results!
+You have managed to run the computational pipeline of TRIBE, hope you get exciting results!

 Outputs